doubtfire-lms/doubtfire-web/MIGRATION-GUIDE.md

     ```typescript
     import 'build/src/app/projects/states/dashboard/directives/task-dashboard/directives/task-description-card/task-description-card.js';
     ```
-  - Import the new component... _it is the same code as importing to the angular module_.
+  - Import the new component... *it is the same code as importing to the angular module*.
   - Downgrade to make the new component available to Angular.js
     ```typescript
-    DoubtfireAngularJSModule.directive(
-      'taskDescriptionCard',
-      downgradeComponent({ component: TaskDescriptionCardComponent })
+    DoubtfireAngularJSModule.directive('taskDescriptionCard', downgradeComponent({ component: TaskDescriptionCardComponent}));
-    );
     ```
 - Update attributes on the new component usage.
   - Search for all of the places where the component was already used (i.e. search for the component HTML tag).
   - Update the property binding style to use the Angular form which is `[property]="value"`.

     For example:
     ```html
     <task-description-card task-def="task.definition" task="task" unit="task.unit()"></task-description-card>
     ```

     Needs to change to:
     ```html
     <task-description-card [task-def]="task.definition" [task]="task" [unit]="task.unit()"></task-description-card>
     ```
 - Add matching inputs into your components typescript declaration.
 These use the syntax `@Input() name: type;`.
 For the task description card we use:

   ```ts